devopsdays-austin/runbooks/swag_runbook.md

 ## Important Dates
 ### In the beginning

 * What is the theme for the conference.
-This will influence the logo
+This will influence the annual swag designs

 ### 3 Months Out

-* Start the logo process.
+* Start the annual swag designs process.
-* Identify candidates to create the logo
+* Identify candidates to create the annual swag designs
 * Find vendors for shirts & gifts
 * Find and work with artists (artist search post and contract)
 * Review budget & requirements (# of attendees)